-In this article, we will tell you how to monitor the status of surveillance cameras, IP cameras (indoor, outdoor, wired, and wifi), or digital video recorders (DVR or NVR) over the network using the 10-Strike Network Monitor software (or its Pro version with web UI and distributed abilities).
+In this article, we will tell you how to use a CCTV monitoring system, and organize the device monitoring process for controlling parameters of surveillance cameras, IP cameras (indoor, outdoor, wired, and wifi), or digital video recorders (DVR or NVR) over the network using the 10-Strike Network Monitor software (or its Pro version with web UI and distributed abilities).
 Oftentimes, security cameras and DVR/NVR are located in remote corporate networks, behind NAT routers, and it is impossible to access them directly via the Internet.
 In that case, you need to use a distributed network monitoring software to monitor the whole CCTV system.

 Video surveillance systems are widely used in warehouses, retail stores, hospitals, factories, and many other locations.
 Of course, the status of devices in CCTV systems should be constantly monitored.
 Otherwise, if something bad happens and you urgently need to view video footage from a surveillance camera, you may find out that it had stopped working a week ago!
 But how can you monitor such devices, set up an automatic notification in case a camera or DVR fails, and fix malfunctions in good time?

 We have the answer: You can use 10-Strike Network Monitor Pro.
 It is a distributed network monitoring system created by 10-Strike Software.

 The distributed monitoring system means that you can monitor any network equipment in remote offices from your common monitoring center.
 In this case, the “distributed monitoring” allows you to have a number of monitoring servers in remote offices that will send the results of monitoring to the central database.

 10-Strike Network Monitor Pro can be a great help to a company that installs and maintains video surveillance systems, or to a company that has multiple remote offices and a single IT department.

 How to Configure DVR/NVR and IP Camera Monitoring over Network?